Cheesy Air Fryer Korean Corn Dog Recipe

 If your air fryer doesn’t have a preheating option, you can set the temperature to 350ºF (177ºC) and then let it run for 4 minutes.

-🚨 Important!
-I don’t recommend skipping this step.
+🚨 Important: I don’t recommend skipping this step.
 Longer cooking time will make the mozzarella to burst out, ruining the recipe.

-8. Put the Korean corn dogs together.
+Step 8: Put the Korean corn dogs together.

 Putting together Korean mozzarella corn dog: adding dough, potato chunks, and bread crumbs